Nervengift/read_thermal.py/README.md

 This tool relies on `exiftool`.
 It should be available in most Linux distributions (e.g. as `perl-image-exiftool` in Arch Linux or `libimage-exiftool-perl` in Debian and Ubuntu).
 Links for downloading the Mac version and more information is available on the [ExifTool site](https://sno.phy.queensu.ca/~phil/exiftool/index.html).

-To install exiftool on Windows for use in this CLI, download the exiftool windows executable from [here](https://exiftool.org/exiftool-11.93.zip).
-Extract exiftool(-k).exe and rename to exiftool.exe.
-Copy this executable to C:\Windows on your computer.
+To install exiftool on Windows for use in this CLI, download the `exiftool` windows executable from [here](https://exiftool.org/exiftool-11.93.zip).
+Extract `exiftool(-k).exe` and rename to `exiftool.exe`.
+Copy this executable to `C:\Windows` on your computer.
 You will need admin permissions to do this.
-Doing this will make exiftool avaiable to the CLI.
+Doing this will make `exiftool` avaiable to the CLI.

 It also requires other python packages, *matplotlib*, *numpy* and *pillow*, which are installed when installed through pip.